anttonalberdi/holoflow/README.md

   2. Annotation based on reference diet protein DB - so far Invertebrates and/or Plants.
   3. Map unmapped to MAG Catalogue reads to gene catalogue obtained in step 1.
   4. Extract gene abundances and merge output with annotations.

+- Config file *config.yaml*, in which the user may be interested in customising:
+  1. Reference DB used for annotation {Plants, Invertebrates, Invertebrates_Plants/Plants_Invertebrates}

 #### Genomics